 Adjust the recipe to suit you.

-Like the people of Veneto you can also adjust this recipe to suit what is available where you live.
-For the spring version you can use turkey instead of veal (which can be expensive) and veggies that are seasonal in your part of the world.
+Like the people of Veneto, you can also adjust this spring pasta recipe to suit what is available where you live.
+You can use turkey instead of veal (which can be expensive) and veggies that are seasonal in your part of the world.
 Instead of lardo (not lard but cured pig fatback) use guanciale or a fatty bacon.
-The point is to make a ragu that is full of seasonal fare, lighter in spring, richer in winter!
+The point is to make a ragu that is full of seasonal fare.

 If you do try this gargati with spring ragu recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Other traditional pasta recipes from Veneto on The Pasta Project.